 Once you’ve accepted that you may not have all the answers, you’ll want to find a way to reach your users and find out what they want.
 This can be done through usability testing (essentially asking a subset of users to test your product and tell you what they like and don’t like, or ask what they would like to see in your product).
 This can work; however, it’s also tricky because sometimes users don’t know what they want.

 Henry Ford famously said, “If I asked the people what they wanted they would have said, ‘A faster horse.'”
 My favorite way around this is to A/B test.
-This process splits users’ up and shows one version to one set and a second version to the next set.
+This process splits users up and shows one version to one group and a second version to the other.
 Based on how they interact, you can determine without a doubt which version is better.
 The important thing here is to test elements that have high impact and make sure you analyze the results correctly.
 Then, repeat the process to refine the design and provide the best experience.

 Observe as much as you can

-Designs always have to start somewhere, so I always make sure to pay attention to every interface I interact with on a daily basis.
+Designs always have to start somewhere, so I always make sure to pay attention to every interface I interact with daily.
 Whether it’s a touch screen at Wawa or within a video game interface, I always try to notice how I use it and make note of what I like and don’t like.
-There are so many great designers out there and I’ve found that I can learn from them passively in my day to day life.
-This is also good because I stay aware of current design trends and expected behavior in UI elements.
-A good starting point is always to give users something they are familiar with.
+There are so many great designers out there, and I’ve found that I can learn from them passively as I go through my day-to-day activities.
+It’s also a good way of staying aware of current design trends and expected behavior in UI elements.
+A sound starting point is to always give users something they are familiar with and then make it better from there.